Dharanidharp/2D-Tile-Based-Game-Cpp/README.md

 # Game-development-Cpp
- This project involves developing multiple components and systems by following design patterns that are commonly used in game development
+#### This project involves developing multiple components and systems by following design patterns that are commonly used in game development
+#### The SimpleMiniGame folder contains all the code base, with header files in 'include' folder and cpp files in the 'source' folder